Nursing home care in the United States: Skilled nursing facilities

 A skilled nursing facility (SNF) is a nursing home certified to participate in, and be reimbursed by Medicare.
 Medicare is the federal program primarily for the aged (65+) who contributed to Social Security and Medicare while they were employed.
 Medicaid is the federal program implemented with each state to provide health care and related services to those who are below the poverty line.
 Each state defines poverty and, therefore, Medicaid eligibility.

 Those eligible for Medicaid may be low-income parents, children, including State Children's Health Insurance Programs (SCHIPs) and maternal-child wellness and food programs. seniors, and people with disabilities.
 However, Medicaid for individuals living at home, and for facilities as providers are two separate financing mechanisms (e.g., may have facility state supplements; facility payments for personnel, administration, and services) which are not separated for public review on their use.

-Skilled nursing facilities are less "caretaking" (e.g., laundry, personal care at bed and bathing, meal assistance, housekeeping, medications, mobility, room in units, limited activities -as defined in approval applications).
-They offer services such as rehabilitation (physical therapy).
-Old style nursing homes (e.g., run by counties, and now being sold to for-profit enterprises) continue to receive federal funds.
+Over 90% of SNF Medicare Part A payments are driven by physical therapy (rehabilitation); SNFs are determined less by non-therapy components like caretaking, e.g., laundry, personal care at bed and bathing, meal assistance, housekeeping.

 The vast majority (90%) of SNFs are freestanding and a few are hospital based (defined as distinct part (D/P) of an institution).
+Old style nursing homes (e.g., run by counties, and now being sold to for-profit enterprises) continue to receive federal funds.